What Is the Student Aid Index (SAI)? Your Questions Answered

 What Is the Student Aid Index?

-The SAI became the standard due to the passing of the Consolidated Appropriations Act of 2021.
+The SAI became the standard following the passage of the Consolidated Appropriations Act of 2021.
 The bill also led to the simplification of the Free Application for Federal Student Aid (FAFSA), which makes the form easier to understand and complete.
+After submitting the FAFSA, students can view their SAI on the confirmation page, where they can verify their information and see important submission details.

-Beginning in the academic year 2024-25, the SAI is functionally replacing the previous federal student aid financial need calculation, the EFC.
+The SAI is functionally replacing the previous federal student aid financial need calculation, the EFC.
+The SAI is calculated based on information provided in the FAFSA, including income, assets, and family size.
 The SAI is designed to place students on an eligibility index for student aid, not directly calculating how much their family should theoretically be able to financially contribute to their college costs.

 How Is the Student Aid Index Calculated?

 Students completing the FAFSA form as part of the financial aid process will see the provided information used to determine their SAI.
-A student’s position on the index allows a college to assess the student’s financial need, taking into account income and assets.
+A student’s position on the index allows a college to assess the student’s financial need, taking into account income, assets, and family size.

-Student’s income and assets are part of the equation.
+Students’ income and assets, including net worth, are part of the equation.
 However, parental or spousal financial data is potentially part of the equation – depending on a student’s age, dependency or independent student status, and marital status – to assess a family’s financial strength.
-Both taxed and untaxed income are considered, including benefits like Social Security or unemployment.
+Both family’s taxed and untaxed income are considered, including benefits like Social Security or unemployment.
+The family’s income, as well as reported income from IRS forms, are primary factors in the calculation.

 With that information available, colleges essentially perform the following calculation: